-Web access to appropriate student record and administrative information is available through WebAdvisor and Lantern, the PUC developed portal providing Web browser access to information in the college data systems.
+Web access to appropriate student records and administrative information is available through Flashlight and Lantern, the portal providing Web browser access to information in the college data systems.
 Students and faculty can perform most functions of application and matriculation via this medium.
 Information for student academic advising is available on Lantern and is current with the official records in the administrative computing system.
 Users should contact ITSS for current information and/or training.